 This section contains the results of studies available from recent or previous activities in relation to the 60 GHz use cases.

-The studies available in ECC before the publication of this Report are contained in of ECC Reports 113 [20]and 114 [13] summarized in section 7.1 and 7.2.
+The studies available in ECC before the publication of this Report are contained in of ECC Reports 113 [20]and 114 [13] summarised in section 7.1 and 7.2.

-Recent (specific) studies, not addressed by ECC deliverables, making use of SEAMCAT, 3D model, and 3D ray tracing are summarized in sections from 7.3 to 7.9.
+Recent (specific) studies, not addressed by ECC deliverables, making use of SEAMCAT, 3D model, and 3D ray tracing are summarised in sections from 7.3 to 7.9.

 ECC Report 113 (FS – ITS)

 ECC Report 113 was developed in 2007 and revised in 2009.
-It was specifically addressed to study compatibility between ITS in the 63-64 GHz and other systems, including MGWS.
+It was specifically addressed to study compatibility between ITS in the 63-64 GHz and other systems including MGWS.

-Within MGWS, a specific class of devices, referred to as FLANE, but considered as normal FS applications, are included.
+MGWS included a specific class of devices named FLANE although they were considered as normal FS applications

-Parameter utilised for MGWS, including this FS application, are reported in Table 2
+Parameters utilised for MGWS including this FS application, are reported in Table 2.

-Protection distances are calculated, with worst case scenario (main lobe to main lobe).
+Protection distances are calculated, with worst case scenario assumptions (main lobe to main lobe).

-Table 3 provides a summary of the calculated separation distances, with e.i.r.p. of 40 and 55 dBm.
+Table 3 provides a summary of the calculated separation distances with e.i.r.p. of 40 and 55 dBm.

 Table 2: Technical parameters of MGWS